Connecticut Sun: Charles triggers resurgence (2010–2012)

-After a late-season implosion in 2009, head coach Mike Thibault had to make some crucial decisions for a team whose culture completely broke down last year.
-Connecticut started its rebuilding process quickly, acquiring DeMya Walker in the Monarchs' dispersal draft.
-The Sun then snagged the first overall pick in the 2010 collegiate draft in a trade with the Minnesota Lynx; a trade that would have the Sun's most recognizable face in starting point guard Lindsay Whalen, along with the second overall pick, shipped to Minneapolis.
-This package netted the Sun Renee Montgomery, who would prove to be luxury in the deal.
+Connecticut started its rebuilding process by acquiring DeMya Walker in the dispersal draft of the Sacramento Monarchs, which was held on December 14, 2009.
+The Sun then snagged the first overall pick in the 2010 collegiate draft in a trade with the Minnesota Lynx; a trade that saw Lindsay Whalen along with the second overall pick traded to Minneapolis.
+This package netted the Sun Renee Montgomery.
 Thibault continued to reshape his roster after introducing Kara Lawson at a press conference as a new member of the Sun.
-Lawson was formerly a member of the Monarchs' team that decimated the Sun's chances of a WNBA title.
-Lawson, along with Montgomery, formed a backcourt that would be able to dictate pace and bolster the Sun's perimeter arsenal attack.
-The Sun also signed reserves Anete Jēkabsone-Žogota and Tan White to multiyear contracts to solidify the Sun's revamped backcourt.
+Lawson, along with Montgomery was meant to shape a formidable backcourt, which would go with their plans in signing reserves Anete Jēkabsone-Žogota and Tan White.